Jonny-exe/binary-fractions/binary_fractions/README.md

 **Arguments**:

 - `value` _str_ - binary string representation of number
-- `add_prefix` _bool_ - if True add 0b prefix to returned output,
+- `add_prefix` _bool_ - if True add '0b' prefix to returned output;
-  if False then do not add prefix to returned output
+  if False then do not add prefix to returned output.

 **Returns**: